nicoleefleming/Numerical-Methods/hw/hw4/hw4.md

       ϵ is chosen to get convergence of the sequence of approximations.
 You can to this by applying the convergence criterion for fixed point iteration.

 ### Solution
+The solution to this problem was solved by updating g and f2 to the following:

+     double g(double x){
+        return x*Math.exp(Math.pow(3*x,2));
+    }

+    double f2(double x){
+        return Math.exp(3*x*x) + 6*x*x*Math.exp(3*x*x);
+    }

+This gives the result:

+            Fixed Point finds the root to be: 15.43346927633706

+ When using the idea of x = x − ϵ*f(x)

+ The equation is found to be convergent and with epsilon = 1, epsilon = 0.5

+            Iteration 1: Current value 0.286666
+            Iteration 2: Current value 0.600590
+            Iteration 3: Current value 15.433469
+            Fixed Point finds the root to be: 15.43346927633706

+            Iteration 1: Current value 0.109417
+            Iteration 2: Current value 0.121866
+            Iteration 3: Current value 0.139293
+            Iteration 4: Current value 0.165870
+            Iteration 5: Current value 0.212474
+            Iteration 6: Current value 0.318980
+            Iteration 7: Current value 0.797004
+            Iteration 8: Current value 242.266565
+            Fixed Point finds the root to be: 242.2665654803746

+I am not sure why the algorithm is not converging to finding the root.
+But it isn't.
+I plan to look into it a bit more, and see if I can find the bug.
+But for now, this is the answer I have for this problem.

 ### Sources and Software Manual Pages
 [fixedPtIter Software Manual Page]()